 Driving time: 120 miles (193 km) – 2-3 hours

 I can’t write an article about scenic road trips from Toronto and not mention Niagara Falls.
 This magnificent world wonder is one of Canada’s top bucket list experiences, and it’s just two hours away from Toronto.
-What makes it so unique is the combined height and volume – 168,000 cubic meters of water goes over the Falls every minute!

-A road trip to Niagara Falls is so much fun, especially with a group of friends.
-The Falls border with the United States, and you can visit Niagara Falls from both.
-However, most people agree that the Canadian side is the more scenic as you can see all three waterfalls (Horseshoe, Bridal Veil, and American Falls).
+However, most people agree that the Canadian side is the more scenic as you can see all three waterfalls (Horseshoe Falls, Bridal Veil, and American Falls).
 Turn it into an extended road trip and visit New York if you have the time!

 Niagara Falls is full of outdoor adventure.
 You can go zip-lining over the falls, take a helicopter ride for epic views, ride an open-top jet boat, or even journey behind them on a boat cruise.
 I highly recommend the latter; just prepare yourself to get soaked.

-Looking for a place to stay in Niagara falls with epic views?
+Looking for a place to stay in Niagara Falls with epic views?
 Check out Marriott on the falls!

 8. Bike through Vineyards at Niagara-on-the-lake